-- Your device driver supports the IOCTLVECNUM ioctl call - Your device driver supports the IOCTLKEEPALIVE ioctl call - Your device generates a series of interrupts arg an IRQ whose interrupt handler(s) is to be invoked in addition to the interrupt handler naturally attached to this device.
-A value of zero (0) disables a previous association.
+- Your device driver supports the IOCTLVECNUM ioctl call - Your device driver supports the IOCTLKEEPALIVE ioctl call - Your device generates a series of interrupts

 FBS makes the IOCTLVECNUM ioctl call to provide the timing source driver with an IRQ that is associated with the FBS interrupt handler routine.
-The timing source driver must invoke this interrupt handler by calling invoke_irq() from its interrupt handler.
+The timing source driver must invoke this interrupt handler by calling invoke\irq() from its interrupt handler.